This article is based on our own experience that led us to close our bank account in Liechtenstein.

 - Easy and accessible website or online banking for globally mobile customers.

-- Variety of investment portfolios that can diversify your investments and assets.
+- Variety of investment portfolios that can diversify your investments and assets, along with asset management services.

 Depending on the reason as to why you’re looking to open a bank account in a new jurisdiction, it’s always great to look for the best banks that cater to your personal needs.